cyberbotics/webots-doc/guide/using-the-thymio-ii-robot.md

 You can easily add a pen in the simulated model by adding a `Thymio2Pen` node to the `Thymio2::bodySlot` field.
 This pen can draw on every 3D object.
-This is particularily useful to perform `these exercises`.
+This is particularily useful to perform [these exercises](https://aseba.wikidot.com/en:thymiodrawing).
 An example of this is located there (see the ):
 "WEBOTS_MODULES_PATH/projects/robots/thymio/worlds/thymio2_pen.wbt"

 <center>